Markov decision process: Algorithms

 Solutions for MDPs with finite state and action spaces may be found through a variety of methods such as dynamic programming.
 The algorithms in this section apply to MDPs with finite state and action spaces and explicitly given transition probabilities and reward functions, but the basic concepts may be extended to handle other problem classes, for example using function approximation.
+Also, some processes with countably infinite state and action spaces can be exactly reduced to ones with finite state and action spaces.

 The standard family of algorithms to calculate optimal policies for finite state and action MDPs requires storage for two arrays indexed by state: value $V$, which contains real values, and policy $\pi$, which contains actions.
 At the end of the algorithm, $\pi$ will contain the solution and $V(s)$ will contain the discounted sum of the rewards to be earned (on average) by following that solution from state $s$.

 The algorithm has two steps, (1) a value update and (2) a policy update, which are repeated in some order for all the states until no further changes take place.
 Both recursively update a new estimation of the optimal policy and state value using an older estimation of those values.

 Their order depends on the variant of the algorithm; one can also do them for all states at once or state by state, and more often to some states than others.
 As long as no state is permanently excluded from either of the steps, the algorithm will eventually arrive at the correct solution.